 Pía and Virgilio also respect Vacas Felices, where happy – rather than laughing – free-range cows’ merry hand-pumped milk becomes delightful dairy treats.
 Snap up butter enhanced with pink salt gathered by hand from the Maras pans near their restaurant MIL or Greek-style mango yoghurt from one of three Lima stores including the Barranco biobodega found at Jr. Colina 108.

 What’s so good about this?

 We can all learn from the culinary duo’s family values and methods of working together with other locals, adopting ayni – a reciprocal way of sharing the workload across farmland in rural communities.

 As cooks, the pair feel responsible for making people more conscientious and know they can have a real impact on eating habits at home.
 “The ideal of working the land is being lost because young people from the communities are moving to the city to study or look for work,” adds Virgilio.
 “By working on their own products, improving them and realising their importance, work can be generated for a whole family.”
 As if you didn’t know already, it’s good to support local artisans.

 Meet the writer

 A freelance journalist based in Buenos Aires, Sorrel Moseley-Williams pairs well in many situations as she’s also a sommelier.
-Decanter of good words, creator of Dill & Tonic G&T and top chef fluffer, you might spot Sorrel sampling vintages by tiny wine producers in the Andes (or indeed her own, SIP Cabernet Franc 2021), attending Michelin guide launches in Moscow or on the pages of Monocle, Decanter and Condé Nast Traveller – and reporting for TOPIA from the wildest parts of South America.
+Decanter of good words, creator of Sorol Wines, Dill & Tonic G&T and top chef fluffer, you might spot Sorrel sampling vintages by tiny wine producers in the Andes (or indeed her own two Cabernet Franc 2021), fishing for paiche in the Bolivian Amazon or on the pages of Monocle, Decanter and Condé Nast Traveller – and reporting for TOPIA from the wildest parts of South America.
 She’s also the Academy Chair of 50 Best Bars, South America.
 Follow @sorrelita.